Onyx-Protocol/Onyx/Readme.md

 ## License

-Chain Core Developer Edition is licensed under the terms of the [GNU Affero General Public License Version 3 (AGPL)](LICENSE).
+Onyx Core Developer Edition is licensed under the terms of the [GNU Affero General Public License Version 3 (AGPL)](LICENSE).

-The Chain Java SDK (`/sdk/java`) is licensed under the terms of the [Apache License Version 2.0](sdk/java/LICENSE).
+The Onyx Java SDK (`/sdk/java`) is licensed under the terms of the [Apache License Version 2.0](sdk/java/LICENSE).